What is a Full-Spectrum Doula?

 What does the Placenta Encapsulation process look like?

 Placenta encapsulation is the practice of steaming or boiling the placenta, dehydrating it, grinding it and putting the placenta powder into ingestible capsules.
 Here at Earthbound, all processes are done with high respect to the placenta and in a sanitary environment.
 We prepare the placenta using the Traditional Chinese Method.
 Steaming tempers the hormones and allows for a gentle reintroduction into the body.
 Adding warm elements such as lemon, ginger, and peppers to the steaming process helps balance the cool energy left in the womb after childbirth.
+Tinctures are created by steeping a chunk of raw placenta in pure alcohol for 6 weeks.

 Placenta prints are created by stamping the placenta onto canvas to create a work of art unique to your baby's tree of life.
 Umbilical keepsakes can be made into a spiral, heart, or other shape depending on cord length.